SysMo/SmoWeb/ThermoFluids/templates/documentation/reStructuredText/FreeConvection.rst

 |           |                                   |                       |
 +-----------+-----------------------------------+-----------------------+

-Once again there are two cases
+Once again there are two cases:

 """"""""""""""""""""""""""""""""""""""""""""""""""
 Top side of hot plane or bottom side of cold plane